DmitryBoschWork/aquamonia-yury/README.md

 # aquamonia-yury
-aquamonia is a private project which is available for public access for yury only
+The aquamonia project is a private project which is available for public access for yury only, the ipynb file should be opened opend via the Google Colab link enbedded in the ipynb file itself.